sickdyd/react-search-autocomplete/README.md

   ]

   const handleOnSearch = (string, results) => {
+    // onSearch will have as the first callback parameter
-    // onSearch returns the string searched and the results.
+    // the string searched and for the second the results.
     // If useCached is true and results are are cached it
     // returns cached results
     console.log(string, results)